chandanhpcic/docs/source/manual/install.rst

 Since version 15.1.10 (04 May 2015) the option to install an `embedded <https://en.wikipedia.org/wiki/Embedded_operating_system>`__
-OPNsense image is also supported.
+Reticen8 image is also supported.

 The main differences between an embedded image and a full image are: